Converse in good faith: Converse with the intent to be sincere, fair, open, and honest, regardless of the outcome of the interaction.

 Assume good faith

-We should not only talk in good faith but always assume that others are talking in good faith until proven otherwise.
+We should not only speak in good faith, but also always assume that others are speaking in good faith until proven otherwise.
 Most people are honest in their beliefs and interactions and genuinely believe they are the good guy.

 A real conversation is always in good faith.
-If either person is lying or deceitful or has a hidden agenda, then the exchange is not in good faith and is not a conversation.
+If either person is lying, deceitful, or has a hidden agenda, the exchange is not in good faith and is not a conversation.

 How to respond to bad faith